fluree/to-do-lists-generator/Tutorial_Part_2.md

 This will prompt a modal to appear with the **Public Key**, **Private Key**, and **Auth Id**.
 You can either transact the auth record within the modal (remembering to make the approriate role changes if necessary), then connect the auth id to a user in a separate transaction, or you can copy the auth object, and nest it into a user transaction similar to the one above. **But be sure to save the public and private keys externally before closing the modal**.
 In this tutorial there have six users in our sample data and their public-private keys and auth ids are kept in the [usersAuth.js](https://github.com/fluree/to-do-lists-generator/blob/to-do-V2-auth_and_permissions/src/data/usersAuth.js).
 Once the sample data is fully transacted, we can now move on to issuing signed queries and transactions.

 ## Signing Queries and Transactions

+The marriage between issuing permissions and generating private-public keys, takes place when users sign queries and transactions.
+The signature proves that whom ever is issuing the query or transaction has access to the private key, on successful submission it validates their access to view the data or make changes.
+There are a few ways to go about signing, in this tutorial we use the NPM package, [`@fluree/crypto-utils`](https://github.com/fluree/crypto-utils), but other methods can be found [here](https://docs.flur.ee/guides/1.0.0/identity/signatures).

+### Signing Queries